internetarchive/openlibrary/docker/README.md

 ## Prerequisites & Troubleshooting

-The openlibrary repository must be cloned with `ssh` and *not* `https`.
+The openlibrary repository _must_ be cloned with `ssh` and *not* `https` so that git submodules can be fetched correctly.
 See the [Git Cheat Sheet](https://github.com/internetarchive/openlibrary/wiki/Git-Cheat-Sheet) for more, including how to fix this if you use `git clone https://...`

 Windows users should see [Fix line endings, symlinks, and git submodules](https://github.com/internetarchive/openlibrary/wiki/Git-Cheat-Sheet#fix-line-endings-symlinks-and-git-submodules-only-for-windows-users-not-using-a-linux-vm).

 Before attempting to build openlibrary using the Docker instructions below, please read through these opening notes about setting up Docker.
-If you encounter an error, the following section may serve as a troubleshooting guide.
+If you encounter any errors, the following section may serve as a troubleshooting guide.

 ### Install Docker Engine or Docker Desktop
 Linux users (including those using a VM), can install Docker Engine or Docker Desktop.
 Docker has an [FAQ about the difference](https://docs.docker.com/desktop/faqs/linuxfaqs/) between the two.
 Windows and macOS users should use Docker Desktop as of early 2023.